janezv/janezv/README.md

-- 👋 Hi, I’m @janezv
+- 👋 Hi, I’m Janez Vegan
-- 👀 I'm interested in climbing, mountaineering, cycling, looking for new experience and coding in .Net Angular SQL
+- 👀 I'm interested in climbing, mountaineering, cycling, looking for new experience
-- 🌱 I’m currently learning .NET 5 Angular and Android
+- 🌱 I
-- 💞️ I’m looking to collaborate on .Net and javaScript
-- 📫 Reach me on mail janez.vegan@gmail.com
+- 💞

 <!---
 janezv/janezv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.